A Good Day at the Thrift Store – Wool Sweaters

 This is what some of my bins looked like.
 Most of them were worse off.
 So crammed I could hardly get the lids on them.
 Who knew what was in there???

-2. DISASSEMBLE SWEATER.
+2. DISASSEMBLY of the SWEATER.

-Right after you acquire a sweater and have washed it, disassemble the sweater.
-Cutting the sweater up like this will make it easier to cut out items for your project, and will save so much room when storing.
-Here is a step-by-step guide on how I disassemble my sweaters.
+Cutting the sweater up like this will make it easier to cut out items for your project and will save so much room when storing.

 store felted wool sweaters